ZhijianZhou01/ervdetective/README.md

 ### 1.3.
 Or run the source code directly

 you can also directly run the source code of ervdetective without installation.
-First, you should install the required python environment of ervdetective:
+First, download this repository, then, install the required python environment of ervdetective:

 ```
 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```

-Then, you can run ervdetective by the file ```main.py```.
+finally, run ervdetective using the file ```main.py```.
 Please view the help documentation by ```python main.py -h```.

 ## 2. Software dependencies